 Due to the high number of requests received by the White House for tours, confirmation of this tour is not guaranteed, as they receive many more requests than they are able to accommodate.
 Tours are confirmed or denied at least two weeks before the scheduled visit.

 When You’ll Find Out the Status of Your Request: You will receive notification from your representative’s office about two weeks or more from when you’re scheduled to go.
 If you listed a range of dates, they’ll also tell you what day and time you are scheduled to go.
 To my knowledge, there’s no way to find out ahead of this.
-Because tickets are free and security needs are always changing, there is a chance that your tour may be cancelled last minute.
+Because tickets are free and security needs are always changing, there is a chance that your tour may be canceled last minute.
 To plan around this, I suggest doing one of two things based on your travel style:

 - Plan lots of other activities during your time in DC and that way a White House Tour is a bonus